cunnie/docs/mac.md

   - Turn display off when inactive: For 20 minutes
   - Require password after screen saver begins or display is turned off: After 1 hour
 - [if not defaulted] on iPhone: Settings → Messages → Text Message Forwarding → _new device_ ✅
-- [if not defaulted] Photos → ⌘, (Preferences) → ✅: Include location information when sharing...
 - Photos → ⌘, (Preferences) → iCloud → ✅: Download Originals to this Mac
 - Set up iStat Menus
   - No notifications